Christine A. White, MD

 Charles V. Baltic III, JD

 Mr. Baltic has been a director of MEI Pharma since October 2011.
 Mr. Baltic has been a Managing Director and Co-Head of Healthcare at Needham & Company, LLC since 2009.
 Prior to joining Needham, Mr. Baltic was a Managing Director and head of the biotechnology practice at CRT Capital Group from 2006 to 2008.
 From 2001 to 2006, he served as a Managing Director in Healthcare Investment Banking at Wachovia Securities.
-Prior to Wachovia, he was with Healthcare Investment Banking at Cowen and Company for six years, ultimately serving as a Director in life sciences.
+Prior to Wachovia, he was with Healthcare Investment Banking at Cowen and Company for six years, ultimately serving as a Director.
 Prior to beginning his investment banking career in 1996, Mr. Baltic practiced corporate and securities law with the firm of Dewy Ballantine, representing numerous healthcare and securities clients.
-Mr. Baltic is also a founding Trustee of the non-profit Hope Funds for Cancer Research, as well as a Director of the non-profit trade association Life Science Washington (formerly the Washington Biotechnology and Biomedical Association) and a Director of SIDIS, Inc., a life sciences investment holding company.
-Mr. Baltic is a former member of the U.S. Securities and Exchange Commission's Advisory Committee on Small and Emerging Growth Companies and a former Director of MedVantage Inc., which was ultimately acquired by IMS Health.
+Mr. Baltic is also a Director of SIDIS, Corp., a life sciences investment company.
+Mr. Baltic previously served as a Director of the non-profit trade association Life Science Washington (formerly the Washington Biotechnology and Biomedical Association) from 2013 to 2018, and a Director of MedVantage Inc., which was ultimately acquired by IMS Health (now IQVIA) in 2011.
+Mr. Baltic also previously served as a member of the U.S. Securities and Exchange Commission’s Advisory Committee on Small and Emerging Growth Companies from 2013 to 2015, and as a founding Trustee of the non-profit Hope Funds for Cancer Research from 2007 to 2017, and remains in the Council of Advisors.
 Mr. Baltic earned his B.A and J.D. degrees from Georgetown University and an M.B.A. degree in finance from the Wharton School of the University of Pennsylvania.

 Kevan Clemens, PhD